Great Scotland Yard

 Great Scotland Yard is a street in Westminster, London, connecting Northumberland Avenue and Whitehall.
-By the 16th century, this 'yard', which was then an open space for the Palace of Whitehall, was fronted by buildings used by diplomatic representatives of the Kingdom of Scotland.
+By the 16th century, this "yard", which was then a series of open courtyards within the Palace of Whitehall, was fronted by buildings used by diplomatic representatives of the Kingdom of Scotland.
+Over time the land was divided into Great Scotland Yard, Middle Scotland Yard and Little Scotland Yard.
 In the 19th century, it was a street and open space, which was the location of a public entrance to the original headquarters of the Metropolitan Police Service of London, causing the name "Scotland Yard" to become synonymous with the police service.